We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 At-home HPV tests often require a cervical or vaginal swab for females.
 Companies may require urine samples from males.

-People should carefully read the company’s website and test instructions to determine what sample it requires to test for HPV.
+People need to carefully read the company’s website and test instructions to determine what sample is necessary to test for HPV.

-The studies quoted above suggest that at-home HPV tests are of a similar accuracy to the tests a doctor may perform.
+At-home HPV tests may be of similar accuracy to the those a doctor may perform.

 However, at-home HPV tests may not test for all strains of HPV.
 Additionally, a person should not use these tests as a replacement for a Pap smear or other health screenings.

-HPV is an STI that does not always exhibit symptoms.
+Human papillomavirus (HPV) is a sexually transmitted infection that does not always exhibit symptoms.
 Without treatment, some strains can lead to cancer.
-There are several home HPV tests available that can help detect high risk strains of HPV.
-However, it is crucial to remember that these home tests should not replace routine Pap smear tests or screenings.
+Several home HPV tests are available that can help detect high risk strains of HPV.
+However, home tests should not replace routine Pap smear tests or screenings.

 People at risk of contracting HPV may wish to consider getting regular sexual health screenings with a doctor, as not all home HPV tests screen for every type of HPV.